Untitled: Creative Fusions

 Art & About tours are designed for visitors with early-stage Alzheimer's or dementia and their care partners.
 Experience and discuss art together on a unique tour led by a specially trained guide on the second Thursday of each month.

-The Denver Art Museum’s interactive Storytelling Studio is a place to spark your creativity, connect with Denver’s creative community, and get a new perspective on the artistic process!
+The Studio, located on level 1 of the Hamilton Building, is a place for visitors to spark their creativity, connect with Denver’s creative community, and gain a new perspective on the artistic process.

 Located on level 1 next to the Creative Hub, the Sensory Garden is a brand new space to enjoy in the renovated Martin Building.
 Engage your senses and explore the link between creativity and nature in a natural space that's fun for adults and families alike.